Access Sheffield policies

-Our Access Sheffield policies help ensure that everyone who has the potential to succeed on our courses has the opportunity to do so.
+Our Access Sheffield policies help to ensure that everyone who has the potential to succeed on our courses has the opportunity to do so.
+Find out more about how we use contextual data in our admissions decisions at Sheffield.

-If you're eligible for a contextual offer and are taking A Levels, our contextual offer will be either one or two grades below the standard requirements.
+If you're eligible for a contextual offer and are taking A Levels, our lower offer will be either one, two or three grades below the standard requirements.
 If you're taking other qualifications, we'll apply an equivalent reduction.

-In a small number of cases, we aren't able to issue a contextual offer to eligible applicants because of the combination of the qualifications they're taking and the entry requirements for their course, but we'll still be able to give your application additional consideration.
+In a small number of cases, we aren't able to issue a lower offer to eligible applicants because of the combination of the qualifications they're taking and the entry requirements for their course.
+But we'll still give your application additional consideration.

 Students taking additional qualifications